scrom/Experiments/README.md

 I generally include a "pause" at the end of a batch file so that should there be a bug or issue that causes the game to crash you can see the diagnostic output before the window quits.
 - pause

+If you want to set up your own redis service, feel free.
+I'll not document that config here although you'll see a fair bit in docker configs if you need some pointers.

 Client Configuration
 --------------------